RazrFalcon/svgdom/README.md

 See [documentation](https://docs.rs/svgdom/) and [examples](examples/) for details.

+### Build features

+All features are enabled by default.

+ - `parsing` - enables SVG parsing from a string.
+   It enables `FromStream` trait, `parse_options` struct and `Document::from_data` methods.

+   Disabling it doesn't disable `svgparser` dependency, because we export a lot of types from it.

 ### Performance

 There will be no comparisons with other XML parsers since they do not parse SVG data.